Precision Sound Reproducers

 Q: Phase linear, pulse correct, transient distortion free, omnidirectional, virtual point source, full frequency range, high power and dynamics, build-in phase linear subwoofer,….
 It all has been done before.
 What is so special about your system?

-The special thing is to have this all united at the same time in a
+The real special thing is to have these all together at the same time

-needed because our human hearing is very good at detecting any error
+needed because our human hearing system is very good at detecting any

 in sound reproduction and easily classifies sound as ‘not real’ if